huettern/edison/audio/README.md

 ./main.py train nnom
 ```
 #### torch
+This is used to test an implementation using Nemo.
+The model is trained using pyTorch and the quantization
+is performed in Nemo.
+The deployment with `impl` is made with a custom script that maps the Nemo layers to
+CMSIS-NN API functions.

 ```bash
 # Loads data from keras train, so this has to be run beforehand
 ./main.py train torch train